ishant-04/MetisAI/README.md

 ## HOW TO SET UP

-1. clone/save the the files in your system
+1. clone/save the files in your system

 2. Installing the extension
-- Open Google Chrome and go to `chrome://extensions` page by typing this link directly into the address bar (chrome://extensions).
+   2.1 Open Google Chrome and go to `chrome://extensions` page by typing this link directly into the address bar (chrome://extensions).
-- Click on "Load Unpacked" (top-right-corner) and load the ExtensionFrontend folder  from cloned repository.
+   2.2 Click on "Load Unpacked" (top-right-corner) and load the ExtensionFrontend folder from cloned repository.
-- You will see a popup asking for permission, click on "Allow".
+   2.3 You will see a popup asking for permission, click "Allow".

-3. Setting up  backend
+3. Setting up the backend

-step 1 : open MetisBackend folder
+   3.1 open MetisBackend folder

-step 2 : insert your chatgpt api key into the .env file.
+   3.2 insert your chatgpt API key into the .env file.

-step 3 : open terminal inside MetisBackend folder

-step 4 : TERMINAL: npm install
+   3.3 open the terminal inside MetisBackend folder 3.4 TERMINAL: npm install

-step 5 : TERMINAL: node index.js
+   3.5 TERMINAL: node index.js

 ## HOW TO TEST